devam1206/Community-Driven-Infrastructure-Management-Platform/README.md

 # Community-Driven Infrastructure Management Platform 🏗️

 A full-stack mobile application with government admin portal for reporting and managing community infrastructure issues.
-Built with React Native, Express.js, and PostgreSQL.
+Built with React Native, Express.js, PostgreSQL, and Cloudinary.
 Earn points, climb leaderboards, and redeem rewards for making your community better!

 ## 🏗️ Architecture